dusmel/Handy_task/README.md

 ![](https://img.shields.io/github/release/pandao/editor.md.svg)

-This is like a platform for connecting individuals looking for household services with top-quality, pre-screened independent service professionals.This is a demo app for the people who are looking to get their app developed like Handy,Urbanclap...
+This is  a platform for connecting individuals looking for household services with top-quality, pre-screened independent service professionals.This is a demo app for the people who are looking to get their app developed like Handy,Urbanclap...

 ### Screenshots